Doctoral Student Profiles

-Deirdre Larsen is a first-year doctoral student in the Department of Communication Disorders at Louisiana State University under the mentorship of Dr. Melda Kunduk.
+Deirdre Larsen is a third-year doctoral student in the Department of Communication Disorders at Louisiana State University under the mentorship of Dr. Melda Kunduk.
 She earned a Bachelor of Science degree in 2014 from the University of Montevallo and a Master of Arts degree in 2017 from Louisiana State University.
 Deirdre received extensive training in pediatric feeding and swallowing disorders at the LSU Pediatric Feeding Clinic as well as training in adult voice and swallowing disorders at the Our lady of the Lake Voice Center.
 She is currently completing her clinical fellowship at the Our Lady of the Lake Voice Center where she provides service to adults with voice and swallowing disorders and to individuals with cleft palate or other craniofacial anomalies.
 Deirdre’s research focuses on health and disease of special populations as it relates to feeding and swallowing disorders.
 Current research includes assessment and treatment approaches for tongue-tie, the influence of gastroesophageal reflux on the infant gut microbiome, and sensory changes in head and neck cancer patients by relating radiation toxicities, patient characteristics, and physiological and functional outcomes in swallowing, taste, and cough.
 Deirdre is also the instructor for Introduction to Communication Disorders.